 The variation mentioned above occurs in the forms that normally have no ending (jussive sing.
 3rd masc., 3rd fem. and 2nd masc., and the imperative sing.
 2nd masc.).
 For these forms, geminate verbs (a class described elsewhere) take the ending a, e.g. dull-a point, instead of no ending.
 They also use a modified stem; the result of these two differences is that their jussives are the same as their subjunctives.
 See further under "Geminate Jussives and Imperatives".

-For convenience, the Language Engine uses 0 to denote a "nil ending" and then removes it.
+For convenience, these materials use 0 to denote a "nil ending" and then remove it.

 No Arabic word can begin with two consonants; however, this combination can be thrown up when a vowel is omitted or a form-marker added in forming the stems described above.
 In such cases a facilitative vowel (i or u) is added to the front of the word: inkatab from nkatab.
 For this reason the form-marker prefixes are given by some commentators as in and ista rather than n and sta.